coronalabs/camerafill-samples/README.md

+camerafill-samples

-camerafill-samples available in CoronaSDK builds 2013.2106 and greater
+Available in CoronaSDK builds 2013.2106 and greater
 ==================

 #CameraFillFilters